StepanTheGreat/hunter-game/README.md

 If you see negative Y coordinates in the codebase in rendering-related code - that's the reason.
 If you see them outside though - that's a bug on my part.

+## Plugin/App abstraction
+So, you might say that this simple app is TOO abstracted, and you will be 100% right.
+All this modularisation, down to the point of separating pygame-specific interface is indeed a lot.

+The reasoning behind this decision for me is that:
+1. It makes it extremely easy to update and add new features without changint the main application's entry point
+2. It makes it possible to add different backends (though in this case not useful at all)

+So, yes, you're 100% right that this is bizzare for such a small game, but...
+This overall is supposed to be combined with the entirety of the app, which does require a modular separation of everything.